denten-courses/LITAI/README.md

 - "Introduction" in Fansler, Harriott Ely. [*Types of Prose Narratives: A Text-Book for the Story Writer*][701].
 Chicago, IL: Row, Peterson & Company, 1911.
-- Hill, Wycliffe Aber. *Ten Million Photoplay Plots, Master Key to All Dramatic Plots*.
-Los Angeles, CA: The Feature Photodrama Company, 1919.
-- Phillips, Henry Albert. [*The Universal Plot Catalog: An Examination of the Elements of Plot Material and Construction, Combined with a Complete Index and a Progressive Category in Which the Source, Life, and End of All Dramatic Conflict and Plot Master Are Classified*][703].
-Springfield, MA: The Home Correspondence School, 1920.
 - Wharton, Edith.
 “The Writing of Fiction: Telling a Short Story.”
 Scribners, April 1925, 344–49.
 - Markov, A. A. “[An Example of Statistical Investigation of the Text Eugene Onegin Concerning the Connection of Samples in Chains][705].”
 Science in Context 19, no. 4 (December 2006 [1914]): 591–600.

+- Hill, Wycliffe Aber. *Ten Million Photoplay Plots, Master Key to All Dramatic Plots*.
+Los Angeles, CA: The Feature Photodrama Company, 1919.
+- Explore Phillips, Henry Albert. [*The Universal Plot Catalog: An Examination of the Elements of Plot Material and Construction, Combined with a Complete Index and a Progressive Category in Which the Source, Life, and End of All Dramatic Conflict and Plot Master Are Classified*][703].
+Springfield, MA: The Home Correspondence School, 1920.

 !!!
 In class midterm on March 9th.